 Video not only produces results on its own, adding video supercharges your other marketing efforts.
 Consider the following:

 Embedding a video on a webpage can increase time spent on average session duration by more than two minutes and lead to 800% more conversion.
 Embedding video also helps to improve the SEO value.
 Having video on the landing page of your site makes it 53% more likely to show up on page 1 of Google and companies utilizing video content experience a 41 percent increase in traffic through web searches compared to others who don’t include video in their content strategies.

 For email marketing, video has a similar effect.
 Open rates on emails that use the word "video" in the subject have 19% higher open rates and click-through rates increase 200-300% when marketers include a video in an email.
 Even unsubscribes from emails that regularly include video are 26% lower.

 96% of consumers found videos helpful for making online purchase decisions and 73% were more likely to make a purchase after watching videos explaining a product or service.

 All of these reasons are why 51.9 percent of marketing experts agree video offers the best return on investment: more than white papers, photos, interactive media, sales copy, info graphics or illustrations.

 Not long ago video marketing was considered an extravagance that only the most significant corporate players could afford to invest in.
-Now it is a necessity that you can not afford to ignore.
-Whether you are making Super Bowl commercials or videos on your iPhone, you need to get into the video content game now or risk losing out to other players.
+Now it is a necessity that you cannot afford to ignore.
+Whether you dream of making Super Bowl commercials or videos on your iPhone, you need to get into the video content game now or risk losing out to other players.